 Did you know?
 None of the squat forms are particularly needle-like.
 The name refers to two earlier members of the group that crashed into the sea after a storm in 1764.

-If you’re longing to experience the stunning scenery and rugged charm of northern England, why not get inspired by Yorkshire’s Malham Cove, Mother Nature’s limestone amphitheatre.
+Travellers longing to experience the stunning scenery and rugged charm of northern England can get inspired by Yorkshire’s Malham Cove, Mother Nature’s limestone amphitheatre.
 The curving crag of the Cove features an 80-metre high cliff that was created at the end of the last Ice Age by meltwater, which left an expansive, breathtaking cliff and plateau above.
 At the top of the cliff is a limestone pavement, scoured by the retreating glacier, thus creating a strangely regular feature that resembles rough paving slabs.
 The views from the pavement across Yorkshire are fantastic and the area is excellent for walking.
 The landscape should also pique the interest of bird lovers, as it is home to both Peregrine Falcons and Tawny Owls.

 Did you know?
 Malham Cove appears in Harry Potter and the Deathly Hallows Part 1.